Raga Media Kit

 ROD THOMAS SQUANCE

-Rod Thomas Squance is quickly gaining recognition as one of Canada’s most exciting musicians.
-A stunning soloist, Rod captivates audiences with his perfect blend of compelling musicianship, sparkling technique, and exotic sound.
+Rod Thomas Squance is regarded as one of Canada’s most exciting musicians.
 Rod is very active as a soloist and freelance percussionist in chamber, orchestral, jazz and world music settings.
 His collaborations with renowned international figures are numerous.
-He has performed with Yo-Yo Ma and the Silk Road Project, clarinettist Paquito de Rivera, Korean traditional percussionist Dong-Won Kim, shakuhachi player Kojiro Umezaki, erhuist Yu Hongmei, and tabla players Prafulla Athalye, Sandeep Das and Abbas Janmohammed.
+He has performed with Yo-Yo Ma and the Silk Road Project, clarinettist Paquito de Rivera, Korean traditional percussionist Dong-Won Kim, shakuhachi player Kojiro Umezaki, erhuist Yu Hongmei, and tabla players Prafulla Athalye, Sandeep Das and Abbas Janmohamed.
 Rod’s playing has been heard on national radio and television broadcasts.
-He appears in solo recitals regularly, including recitals for national CBC radio broadcasts.
-He has also played as a soloist with many other orchestras and ensembles.
+He appears in solo recitals regularly, including recitals for national CBC radio broadcasts, and has performed as a soloist with many other orchestras and ensembles.
 Rod holds a doctoral degree from the University of Miami, having received his formal training as a classical percussionist, but is equally comfortable playing jazz vibraphone.
-He is an experienced performer and scholar of Balinese gender wayang music, having completed field research in Balinese music studying gender wayang with I Ketut Sukayana in Sukawati village, Bali.
-He is also an accomplished performer of Indian classical music, having performed Hindustani raga using the marimba, accompanied by Mumbai based tabla player Prafulla Athalye.
-He has also studied many different non-Western musics including Afro-Cuban, Chinese and Brazilian music.
+He is an experienced performer and scholar of Balinese gender wayang music, completing field research in Balinese music studying gender wayang with I Ketut Sukayana in Sukawati village, Bali.
+He is also an accomplished performer of Indian classical music, having performed Hindustani raga using a special marimba of his own design, accompanied by Mumbai based tabla player Shri Prafulla Athalye and touring with Canadian tabla player Zaheer-Abbas Janmohamed.
 Rod has studied percussion with Ney Rosauro and Glenn Price, Balinese gender wayang with Brita Heimarck, marimba with Leigh Howard Stevens and She-e Wu and for many years developed his musicianship with Canadian pedagogue and violinist, Thomas Rolston.
 He currently teaches ethnomusicology and percussion at the University of Calgary and has served on the faculty of the Banff Centre for the Arts.

 Photos